 Because of this additional strength, chisel blades are more difficult to bend at the right and left sides using uradashi techniques compared to plane blades.
 Indeed, they may break if you try.

-Since you can only hope to safely bend the steel lamination in areas away from the more rigid sides, uradashi operations on narrow chisel blades will go as smoothly as throwing a cat through a screen door.
-I wouldn’t even try it on any chisel narrower than 24mm.
+Since you can hope to safely bend the steel lamination only in areas away from the more rigid sides, uradashi operations on narrow chisel blades will go as smoothly as throwing a cat through a screen door.
+I wouldn’t even try it on any chisel narrower than 18mm.
 Beloved Customers have been warned.

 If you feel compelled to attempt uradashi on a chisel blade, my only advice is don’t peck within 3mm of the right and left sides.

 With this article, our Sharpening Japanese Tools Series is complete (probably).
-I hope it has been helpful.
-If you’ve had the patience to read it all, and the clairvoyant ability needed to understand most of it, then you know a heck of a lot more on the subject of sharpening than I did when I started the journey.
+Your humble servant hopes it has been helpful.
+If Beloved Customer had the patience to read it all, and the clairvoyant ability needed to understand most of it, then you know a heck of a lot more on the subject of sharpening than I did when I started the journey.
 At least you have received some great ideas for sexy new additions to your simply mahvelous woodworking wardrobe!

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.